AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/integrating/magento.md

 >[!NOTE]
 >
+> Minimum supported GraphQL API version is 2.3.5.
+Certain features are only supported in newer versions or just in the Adobe Commerce edition.

+>[!NOTE]
+>
 >GraphQL is currently used in two (separate) scenarios in Adobe Experience Manager (AEM) as a Cloud Service:
 >
 >* This scenario, where CIF communicates with commerce via GraphQL.